Xenrathe/Rails-event_planner/README.md

 ## View Basics to-do
 * Adventure SHOW (as creator): reserving seats, removing characters, inviting via email.
-* User show also has 'edit' next to character.
-Additionally character show has an edit button if character belongs to currently logged in user

 ## View Styling / Presentation
 * Adventure New styling